botsocket/ruby/Documentation.md

 ## Usage

 Setting up Ruby is often a 3 step process.
+You should refer to [API](#api) for certain method signatures.

 First, create a new registry.
 Note that only one registry should be created for the whole application: